pgaskin/kepubify/README.md

 Convert your ePubs into kepubs, with a easy-to-use command-line tool.

 ## Usage
+- On Windows, you can drag your book on top of `kepubify.exe`
 - `kepubify /path/to/my/book.epub` will output to `./book.kepub.epub`
 - `kepubify /path/to/my/book.epub /path/to/another/folder/` will output to `/path/to/another/folder/book.kepub.epub`
 - `kepubify /path/to/my/book.epub /path/to/another/folder/newname.kepub.epub` will output to `/path/to/another/folder/newname.kepub.epub`